yoshitomo-matsubara/torchdistill/README.md

 you will **NOT** need to reimplement the models, that often change the interface of the forward, but instead specify the module path(s) in the yaml file.

-## Top-1 validation accuracy of student model on ILSVRC 2012
+## Top-1 validation accuracy of student model on ILSVRC 2012 (ImageNet)
 | T: ResNet-34\*  | Pretrained | KD    | AT    | FT       | CRD   | Tf-KD | SSKD  | L2    | PAD-L2    |
 | :---            | ---:       | ---:  | ---:  | ---:     | ---:  | ---:  | ---:  | ---:  | ---:      |
 | S: ResNet-18    | 69.76\*    | 71.37 | 70.90 | 70.45    | 70.93 | 70.52 | 70.09 | 71.08 | 71.71     |